acorg/slurm-pipeline/README.md

 Step 4: panel
   1 step dependency: blastn
-    Dependent on 3 tasks emitted by the dependent step 3 jobs started by the dependent task, of which 3 (100.00%) are finished Dependent tasks:
+    Dependent on 3 tasks emitted by the dependent step
+    Summary: 3 jobs started by the dependent tasks, of which 3 (100.00%) are finished Dependent tasks:
       chunk-aaaaa
         Job 4416231: State=COMPLETED, Elapsed=04:32:00, Nodelist=cpu-3